Robert Kahn (composer): Life

 Kahn was born in Mannheim, the second son of Bernhard Kahn and Emma Eberstadt.
-One of his seven siblings was the wealthy financier Otto Kahn whose son Roger Wolfe Kahn was a successful jazz musician, composer and aviator.
-His parents belonged to a distinguished German-Jewish family of bankers and merchants.
+One of his seven siblings was the banker Otto Kahn, whose son Roger Wolfe Kahn was a jazz musician, composer and aviator.
+Kahn's parents belonged to a German-Jewish family of bankers and merchants.

 In 1882, Kahn entered the Königlichen Hochschule für Musik in Berlin, where he studied for the next three years.
 Between 1885 and 1886, he continued his musical education under Josef Rheinberger in Munich.
 On a visit to Vienna the following year, Kahn met and befriended composer Johannes Brahms, who offered to make Kahn his pupil.
-Although Kahn declined the invitation out of diffidence, Brahms's music would exert a profound influence on his compositional style throughout his career.
+Although Kahn declined the invitation, Brahms's music exerted a profound influence on his compositional style throughout his career.

 After finishing his military service, Kahn worked as a freelance composer in Berlin until 1890.
-For the next three years he was employed as a Korrepetitor (rehearsal pianist) at the Stadttheater in Leipzig.
-Having been appointed lecturer in composition at his alma mater in 1894, Kahn went on to train some of the best-known musicians of the 20th century.
-His students include the pianists Arthur Rubinstein and Wilhelm Kempff, the conductor Ferdinand Leitner, the composers Theodore Holland, Nikos Skalkottas and Günter Raphael, and the violinist Karl Klinger.

-While Kahn was composing and teaching in Berlin he also was active as chamber musician and Lied accompanist in concert with leading soloists and singers of his time, ranging from Joseph Joachim and Richard Mühlfeld to Adolf Busch, from Johann Messchaert to Ilona Durigo and Emmy Destinn.
+For the next three years he was employed as a rehearsal pianist at the Stadttheater in Leipzig.
+Having been appointed lecturer in composition at his alma mater in 1894, Kahn trained some of the best-known musicians of the 20th century.
+His students include the pianists Arthur Rubinstein and Wilhelm Kempff, the conductor Ferdinand Leitner, the composers Theodore Holland, Nikos Skalkottas and Günter Raphael, and the violinist Karl Klingler.
+While Kahn was composing and teaching in Berlin, he also was active as chamber musician and accompanist in concert with soloists including Joseph Joachim, Richard Mühlfeld, Adolf Busch, Johan Messchaert, Ilona Durigo, and Emmy Destinn.

 In 1916, Kahn was elected to the Prussian Academy of Arts, a membership he held until 1934 when the Nazi regime ordered him to resign because he was Jewish.
 The Nazis also prohibited the publication and performance of his music.
-This drove him, at the age of 73, to leave Germany for England in 1939 with his wife Katharina, where (as with many émigré musicians of the period) he spent the last years of his life in relative obscurity but composing prolifically.
-He lived in Ashtead, Surrey and in Biddenden, Kent, where he died.
-Kahn and his music were almost entirely forgotten after World War II, but are being rediscovered by musicians and audiences, as is the case of many other composers of "degenerate music" persecuted by the Nazis.
+This drove him, at the age of 73, to leave Germany for England in 1939 with his wife Katharina, where he spent the last years of his life in relative obscurity but composing prolifically.
+He lived in Ashtead, Surrey, and in Biddenden, Kent, where he died.
+Kahn and his music were almost entirely forgotten after World War II, but have later been rediscovered by musicians and audiences.